Taíno: Jamaica

+Yamaye Taíno communities are based in several towns, and they are often located by the coasts or in mountain regions.
+The Yamaye Guani (lit.
+'Jamaican hummingbird') Taíno People represents Yamaye Taíno people on the island, and advocates for recognition of Indigenous rights for the Jamaican Taíno.
+The organisation has both enrolled and unenrolled members.
+Enrolled members may undergo a process where they receive a Yamaye Iri (lit. 'name of the land') to formally recognise their membership and responsibilities.
+Some Yamaye Taíno groups also have historic ancestral links to Jamaican Maroons.

 Evidence suggests that some Taíno women and African men intermarried and lived in relatively isolated Maroon communities in the interior of the islands, where they developed into a mixed-race population who were relatively independent of Spanish authorities.
-For instance, when the colony of Jamaica was under the rule of Spain (known then as the colony of Santiago), both Taíno men and women fled to the Bastidas Mountains (currently known as the Blue Mountains), where they intermingled with escaped enslaved Africans.
+For instance, when Jamaica was under the rule of Spain (known then as the colony of Santiago), both Taíno men and women fled to the Bastidas Mountains (Blue Mountains), where they intermingled with escaped enslaved Africans.
 They were among the ancestors of the Jamaican Maroons of the east, including those communities led by Juan de Bolas and Juan de Serras.
 The Maroons of Moore Town claim descent from the Taíno.
+The Yamaye Council of Indigenous Leaders, originally founded as the Maroon Secretariat, includes both Maroon and Taíno groups.